Mannatpreet22/CodeQuest/SETUP_CI_CD.md

 ## What I've Set Up

-I've configured a complete CI/CD pipeline for your CodeQuest **backend** that will automatically:
+I've configured a simple file-sync CI/CD pipeline for your CodeQuest **backend** that will automatically:

 **✅ Compatibility Notes:**
 - **Backend-only deployment** - API and Worker services only